 History of 7-BM

 The two BM enclosures, A and B were built by Howard University (MHATT-CAT) in 1997.
 The enclosure radiation shielding was validated towards the end of 1997.
 Several standard components purchased from Oxford Instruments for 7-BM were also procured (L3 slit, P6-20 mode shutter).
-Jin Wang's group (XSD) built a double-crystal multilayer monochromator, which was first installed and commissioned on 1-BM.
+The fuel spray project in XSD built a double-multilayer monochromator, which was first installed and commissioned on 1-BM.
 In 2007, staff from Argonne's Center for Transportation Research and XSD obtained capital funds from the DOE Office of Energy Efficiency and Renewable Energy to develop a station for time-resolved spray radiography in 7BM-B. The project Final Design Report was approved in Nov.
 2008.
 First light in the 7BM-B hutch occurred in March 2009, and the beamline commissioning was completed in FY 2012.